RAISE-Sapienza/data-release-scalingup-smc-jss-2024/README.md

 #### Generate sample production rate in linear scale image ####

-To generate the image of the sample production rate on the linear scale, run:
+To generate the image of the sample production rate using the linear scale, run:

 ```
 cd scripts/sections/architecture